 - You’re confident choosing the types of fund you want to invest in

 - You’re able to regularly review and monitor your investments

 - You understand that your money isn’t guaranteed to last through retirement

-Remember that all funds can go up and down in value and investment growth is not guaranteed, so you should keep track of your investments.
+Remember that all funds can go down as well as up in value and investment growth is not guaranteed, so you should keep track of your investments.